 7. The court may award reasonable attorneys fees and expenses to the prevailing party.

 How much time will the court be likely to award?
 Naturally, there is not a specific answer to this question.
 It may turn out to be as little as a few hours every two or three months; perhaps a little time each month will be granted.
 Any comparisons to a visitation schedule granted to a noncustodial parent, such as every other weekend, should NOT be made.
 It is possible that specifics of a particular case will allow for the exception to any law or statute.
-However, the amount of access will ultimately be left to the individual
+However, the amount of access will ultimately be left to the individual discretion of the judge issuing the final ruling

-Custody Rights.
 The court will only award custody to a grandparent if the court finds that:

 (1) each parent is unfit, unsuitable, or unable to become a custodian; and